mbudisic/MA321-Clarkson-F19/journal.md

   1. What is the Riemann zeta function?
   1. Think about how comparison test and $$p$$-test may be employed together.
   1. State the ratio test.

+### Fri -- Oct 18 -- Series (Section 2.5 in Lebl)

+If you have completed the journal for Wed, there is nothing new to submit.
+To prepare for class:

+  - work on the Homework
+  - review convergence tests for series